OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-47.md

 Fishermen will stand along the shore; from En Gedi to En Eglaim there will be places for spreading nets.
 The fish will be of many kinds, like the fish of the Great Sea.

 ## Ezekiel 47:11
-But the swamps and marshes will not become fresh; they will be left for salt.
+However, the swamps and marshes will remain salty; they will be reserved for salt.

 ## Ezekiel 47:12
 On the banks of the river, on both sides, will grow all kinds of trees for food.
 Their leaves will not wither, nor will their fruit fail.
 They will bear fruit every month because the water from the sanctuary flows to them.
 Their fruit will be for food and their leaves for healing.”